sijingzhangzsj0604/docs/docs/cloud/guides/product/cluster-settings.md

 :::note

-If you don't know how to configure an Application and API, please refer to the [Getting Started](../../getting-started) guides first.
+If you don't know how to configure a Service and API, please refer to the [Getting Started](../../getting-started) guides first.

 :::